-One of the leading ad formats (and one of the more scrutinized formats) is Rewarded Video (AKA Value-Exchange video).
+Rewarded video has been praised to be one of the most engaging ad formats and enjoyed by users.
+It is one of the leading ad formats (and one of the more scrutinized formats).
 This ad format offers the user some kind of value in exchange for watching the video, such as access to the next level in the game, or a small amount of game currency.
-With the growing popularity of Rewarded Video (RV), we’ve seen an increase in myths created around the format, which we’d love to bust:
+With the growing popularity of Rewarded Video (RV), this is the season to experiment with Rewarded Video and reap the rewards.
+However, despite its popularity, we’ve seen an increase in myths created around the format, which we’d love to bust:

 Myth – Rewarded Video ad will hurt in-app purchases

 Busted – Rewarded Video can help boost In-App Purchases (IAP) spend